EmirKorkutUnal/Choosing-a-Classifier-Ensemble/README.md

     y_pred.append([name, PredictionResults])
     print('%s fitted and used for predictions.' % name)
 </pre>
 We have a list called y_pred, and it will save all the prediction information for each model.
-Notice that the name of the model is also recorded into the list because we will need it during the cretion of confusion matrices.<br><br>
+Notice that the name of the model is also recorded into the list because we will need it during the creation of confusion matrices.<br><br>
 The data is fitted into all models, prediction results are individually saved into the 'PredictionResults' and then appended to y_pred for future use. <b>Because this is a loop, anything you want to use later must be recorded into a variable that is out of the loop!</b><br><br>
 The print command is here to show that the code ran succesfully.
 <pre>